Influence of Stanley Kubrick: Homages

 In 2000 BAFTA renamed their Britannia lifetime achievement award the "Stanley Kubrick Britannia Award".
 Kubrick is among filmmakers such as D. W. Griffith, Laurence Olivier, Cecil B. DeMille, and Irving Thalberg, all of whom have had annual awards named after them.
 Kubrick won this award in 1999, and subsequent recipients have included George Lucas, Warren Beatty, Tom Cruise, Robert De Niro, Clint Eastwood, and Daniel Day-Lewis.

 A number of people who worked with Kubrick on his films created the 2001 documentary Stanley Kubrick: A Life in Pictures, produced and directed by Kubrick's brother-in-law, Jan Harlan, who had executive produced Kubrick's last four films.
 The film's chapters each cover one of Kubrick's films, and Kubrick's childhood is explored in the introductory section.

+Stanley Kubrick travelling exhibition

-On October 30, 2012, an exhibition devoted to Kubrick opened at the Los Angeles County Museum of Art (LACMA) and concluded in June 2013.
-The exhibition, curated by Deutsches Filminstitut and Deutsches Architekturmuseum, was previously displayed in Frankfurt am Main, Germany (2004); Berlin, Germany (2005); Melbourne, Australia (2006); Ghent, Belgium, and Zurich, Switzerland (both in 2007); Rome, Italy (2008); Paris, France (2011); and Amsterdam, Netherlands (2012).
-Exhibits include a wide collection of documents, photographs and on-set material assembled from 800 boxes of personal archives that were stored in Kubrick's home-workplace in the U.K. A number of celebrities attended and spoke at the museum's pre-opening gala, including Steven Spielberg, Tom Hanks and Jack Nicholson, while Kubrick's widow, Christiane, appeared at the pre-gala press review.
+For nearly twenty years, an exhibition devoted to Kubrick has circulated from city to city around the world.
+Exhibits include a wide collection of documents, photographs and on-set material assembled from 800 boxes of personal archives that were stored in Kubrick's home-workplace in the U.K, as well as items custom built for the exhibition.
+The collection, curated by Deutsches Filminstitut and Deutsches Architekturmuseum, was first displayed in Frankfurt am Main, Germany in 2004; followed by Berlin (2005); Melbourne, Australia (2006); Ghent, Belgium, and Zurich, Switzerland (both in 2007); Rome, Italy (2008); Paris, France (2011); and Amsterdam, Netherlands (2012), and Los Angeles (October 2012 to June 2013).

-On November 7, 2012, the Academy of Motion Picture Arts and Sciences, in conjunction with the LACMA exhibition, celebrated Kubrick's life and career.
+In L.A., a number of celebrities attended and spoke at the museum's pre-opening gala, including Steven Spielberg, Tom Hanks and Jack Nicholson, while Kubrick's widow, Christiane, appeared at the pre-gala press review.
+A week after it opened at the Los Angeles County Museum of Art (LACMA) on November 7, the Academy of Motion Picture Arts and Sciences celebrated Kubrick's life and career in conjunction with the exhibition.
 Malcolm McDowell hosted, and along with other actors, including Paul Mazursky, Ryan O'Neal and Matthew Modine, discussed personal experiences of working with Kubrick.

-In October 2013, the Brazil São Paulo International Film Festival paid tribute to Kubrick, staging an exhibit of his work and a retrospective of his films.
-The exhibit was also scheduled to open at the Toronto International Film Festival (TIFF) in late 2014.
+The show then travelled to Brazil in conjunction with the São Paulo International Film Festival in October 2013, which paid tribute to Kubrick, staging an exhibit of his work and a retrospective of his films.
+It next travelled to Krakow, Poland (May-September 2014), and the Toronto International Film Festival (TIFF) in late 2014, running to January 2015.
+Succeeding exhibitions, typically continuing for about six months at a time, were held in Monterrey, Mexico (March to July 2016), Seoul, Korea (November 2014 to March 2016), San Francisco (June to October 2016), Mexico City (December 2016 to July 2017), Copenhagen (September 2017 to January 2018), Frankfurt, Germany (March to September 2018), Barcelona, Spain (October 2018 to March 2019), New York City (January 2020 to October 2021, including a pause for Covid-19), Madrid, Spain (December 2021 to May 2022) and Istanbul, Turkey (September 2022 to March 2023).